keshuw95/SIGFormer/README.md

 ---

 ## Experiments

+_Note: Evaluation results can vary due to the random selection of subgraphs and random seed settings._

 ### Experiment: Missing Pattern Comparison

 The `experiment_pattern.ipynb` notebook (and its script version) compares reconstruction performance under different missing patterns (e.g., cs, s, t, b, r) on a selected subset of sensors.